rollup/rollupjs.org/guide/en/01-command-line-reference.md

 title: Command Line Interface
 ---

 Rollup should typically be used from the command line.
 You can provide an  optional Rollup configuration file to simplify command line usage and enable advanced Rollup functionality.

-### Configuration files
+### Configuration Files

 Rollup configuration files are optional, but they are powerful and convenient and thus **recommended**.